-Possible Cause Possible Remedy/Action Engine stop/run switch is in stop position Place switch in RUN position.
+POSSIBLE CAUSE POSSIBLE REMEDY/ACTION Engine stop/run switch is in stop position Place switch in RUN position.
 Discharged battery Fully charge the battery.
-See page 91.
+See the Battery Charging section for details.
 Loose or corroded battery cables Inspect battery cables.
 Transmission is in gear Shift transmission into neutral or pull the clutch lever in to disengage the clutch.
-See starting procedures on page 50.